pointedsphere/NTRU_python/README.md

-### Encrypting a String
+### Encryption of a String

 We can encrypt either a string given on the command line with the flag `-eS`, or read text from a file and encrypt with the flag `-eF`.
 We output the encrypted data either to the command line with the flag `-T` or to a file with the flag `-O`.

+The key can be given (just filename, no `.pub`) with the flag `-k`, if not given default of `key` is assumed.

 Note, if the string has a length greater than the maximum order of a polynomial in the current ring (N) it is split into blocks of length N. Each block is encrypted with a different random obfuscating polynomial of order N with d 1 and -1 coefficients.

 #### Example

 We utilise the public key `NTRU_key.pub` we generated earlier for this encryption.
-First we encrypt the string "Hello World!" and output the result to the command line:
+First we encrypt the string "Hello World" and output the result to the command line:

 ```
 python3 NTRU.py -k NTRU_key -eS "Hello World" -T